 | TOTAL | 124 - 156 days | 216 - 281 kg | 5.1 - 5.6 | ₱7,240 - ₱9,040 |

-The total growing period of 124-156 days (approximately 4-5 months) assumes no major health setbacks.
-Sick pigs or poor-quality feed will extend the timeline and worsen feed conversion.
+The total growing period of 124-156 days (about 4-5 months) assumes no major health setbacks.
+Sick pigs or bad feed will stretch the timeline and worsen feed conversion.
+And every extra week costs you another sack or two.

 Feed Conversion Ratio (FCR) by Breed